CiscoDevNet/stealthwatch-enterprise-sample-scripts/README.md

 No known issues.

 ## Getting help
-If you need technical support, do one of the following:
+Use this project at your own risk (support not provided).
+If you need technical support with Cisco Stealthwatch APIs, do one of the following:

 ##### Browse the Forum
 <!--